explysm/Ai-Slop/README.md

 ## Project Structure

-The projects in this repository are organized by category.
-Each project has its own directory & within a category folder.
+The projects in this repository are organized by category under the `categories` directory.
+Each project has its own directory within a category folder.

 ```
 /
+├── categories/
-├── <Category>/
+│   ├── <Category>/
-│   └── <Project>/
+│   │   └── <Project>/
-│       ├── Instructions.md
+│   │       ├── ...
+│   │       └── ...
 │   └── ...
 └── ...
 ```